 The Strict Ones

-Pros: Grandchildren won’t grow up spoiled.
+Pros: Grandchildren are less likely to grow up spoiled.

 The Indifferent Ones

-Conclusion: Responsibilities for raising children should be shared between grandparents and parents so that everyone is “involved.”
+Conclusion: Responsibilities for raising children should be shared between grandparents and parents so that everyone is involved.

 Parenting Mistakes